Common Food Intolerances Symptoms and How to Manage Them

 Histamine

 Histamines are naturally present in foods like cheese, pineapples, bananas, avocados, and chocolate.
 Red and some white wines also contain histamines.
-Individuals who are histamine intolerant do not create sufficient diamine oxidase enzyme to degrade this molecule.
+Individuals who are histamine intolerant do not create sufficient diamine oxidase enzymes to degrade this molecule.

 Gluten